-A pilot scheme is underway to test software compliance for MTD for income tax.
-It is open to UK residents who are sole traders with just one business, and landlords who only let out UK property which is not furnished holiday lettings.
+A pilot scheme is underway to test software compliance for MTD ITSA.
+It is open to UK residents who are sole traders with just one business, and landlords who only let out UK property in their sole name which is not furnished holiday lettings.